iWriteGigs

 Question #47

-A Initial preventive medicine E/M visits for an established patient and periodic preventive medicine reevaluation and management services for established patient visits
+A Initial preventive medicine E/M visits for a new patient and periodic preventive medicine reevaluation and management services for established patient visits

 Question #48